 Mateo is also widely respected for his civic contribution as innovator of community programs that broaden the reach of ballet and make dance an effective community building force.
 He is the originator of Dance for World Community, a project that creates local and global networks to expand the role of dance in communities locally and beyond.
 He is the producing director of the project’s Annual Festival that “celebrates the connective power of dance to build stronger communities”.
-The DWC Festival presents over 80 local performance groups, provides free classes in diverse dance forms, and features numerous social service agencies doing advocacy around diverse civic, environmental and social issues.
+The DWC Festival presents over 80 local performance groups, provides free introductory classes in diverse dance forms, and features numerous social service agencies that do advocacy around diverse civic, environmental and social issues.

-Mateo holds a BA in Art History from Princeton University where he began his formal training in ballet and modern techniques.
-After a New York-based career as a dancer, Mateo moved to Boston where he worked as an administrator at Harvard University’s Fogg Art Museum as he quickly gained a reputation as a teacher and choreographer.
+Mateo holds a BA in Art History from Princeton University where he began his formal training in ballet and modern dance techniques.
+After a New York-based career as a dancer, Mateo moved to Boston where he worked as an administrator at Harvard University’s Fogg Art Museum as he quickly gained a reputation as a prominent ballet teacher and choreographer.

 In 2007, Mr. Mateo was recognized as one of the 100 most influential people in the Hispanic community in Massachusetts in the Poderometro 2007.
-In 2012, he was recognized as the Dr. Michael Shannon Dance Champion from the Boston Dance Alliance, was awarded the Jorge Hernandez Leadership Award from Inquilinos Boricuas en Acción and received the Cambridge Peace Commission’s Peace and Justice Award.
-In 2016, Mateo was recently named one of Boston’s 50 Legends and Pioneers by Get Konnected.
+In 2012, he was recognized as the Dr. Michael Shannon Dance Champion by the Boston Dance Alliance, was awarded the Jorge Hernandez Leadership Award from Inquilinos Boricuas en Acción and received the Cambridge Peace Commission’s Peace and Justice Award.
+In 2016, Mateo was recently named one of Boston’s 50 Legends and Pioneers by Boston’s Get Konnected.